Eritrea: Human rights

 All Eritreans aged between 18 and 40 years must complete a mandatory national service, which includes military service.
 This requirement was implemented after Eritrea gained independence from Ethiopia, as a means to protect Eritrea's sovereignty, to instill national pride, and to create a disciplined populace.
-Eritrea's national service requires long, indefinite conscription (6.5 years on average), which some Eritreans leave the country in order to avoid.
+Eritrea's national service requires long, indefinite conscription (6.5 years on average), which some Eritreans leave the country to avoid.

 In an attempt at reform, Eritrean government officials and NGO representatives in 2006 participated in many public meetings and dialogues.
-In these sessions they answered questions as fundamental as, "What are human rights?", "Who determines what are human rights?", and "What should take precedence, human or communal rights?".
+In these sessions, they answered questions as fundamental as, "What are human rights?", "Who determines what are human rights?", and "What should take precedence, human or communal rights?".

 In 2007, the Eritrean government banned female genital mutilation.
 In Regional Assemblies and religious circles, Eritreans themselves speak out continuously against the use of female circumcision.
 They cite health concerns and individual freedom as being of primary concern when they say this.
 Furthermore, they implore rural peoples to cast away this ancient cultural practice.

-In 2009, a movement called Citizens for Democratic Rights in Eritrea formed to create dialogue between the government and political opposition.
+In 2009, a movement called Citizens for Democratic Rights in Eritrea was formed to create dialogue between the government and political opposition.
 The group consists of ordinary citizens and some people close to the government.
 Since the movement's creation, no significant effort has been made by the Eritrean government to improve its record on human rights.

 In July 2019, UN ambassadors of 37 countries, including Eritrea, signed a joint letter to the UNHRC defending China's treatment of Uyghurs and other Muslim minority groups in the Xinjiang region.
+Eritrea continued this support in 2020.

+Eritrea claims Western media stories of the country are decontextualized, sometimes fabricated, and almost always deployed to build a regime change narrative.

+It claims it's being targeted for not conforming to the West's agenda towards African countries, for instance by refusing to accept humanitarian foreign aid.
+Eritrea aspires to be self-reliant and has since 2005 rejected foreign aid because it sees aid as a hindrance to true economic development.
+In 2006 alone, Eritrea walked away from US$200 million in foreign aid.
+The same year it also refused a US$100 million loan from the World Bank.

+Besides accusing the West of deliberate demonization through smear-campaigns, it also sees itself targeted by sanctions and western supported war against Eritrea through the Ethiopian group TPLF.
+It also accuses the west of luring Eritreans abroad by purposely granting many Eritreans political asylum.